PSAL-POSTECH/ONNXim/README.md

-# ONNXim: Fast and Detailed Multi-core NPU Simulator
+# ONNXim: A Fast, Cycle-level Multi-core NPU Simulator
 [![Docker Image CI](https://github.com/PSAL-POSTECH/ONNXim/actions/workflows/docker-image.yml/badge.svg)](https://github.com/PSAL-POSTECH/ONNXim/actions/workflows/docker-image.yml)

-ONNXim is a fast cycle-level simulator that models multi-core NPUs for DNN inference.
+ONNXim is a fast cycle-level simulator that can model multi-core NPUs for DNN inference.
 Its features include the following:
-- Fast simulation speed.
-The simulation speed comparison below shows the result that ONNXim is 30 to 40 times faster than Accel-Sim.
+- Faster simulation speed in comparison to other _detailed_ NPU simulation frameworks (see the figure below).
 - Support for modeling multi-core NPUs.
-- Support for cycle-level simulation of network-on-chip (through [Booksim2](https://github.com/booksim/booksim2)) and memory (through [Ramulator](https://github.com/CMU-SAFARI/ramulator)), which is important for memory-bound operations of DNNs.
+- Support for cycle-level simulation of memory (through [Ramulator](https://github.com/CMU-SAFARI/ramulator)) and network-on-chip (through [Booksim2](https://github.com/booksim/booksim2)), which is important for properly modeling memory-bound operations in deep learning.
 - Use of ONNX graphs as DNN model specifications, enabling simulation of DNNs implemented in different deep learning frameworks (e.g., PyTorch and TensorFlow).

+For more details, please refer to our paper (TBA).

 ![Speedup](/img/speedup.png)
+**Figure description**: we compare the simulation speed of different simulators relative to Accel-sim (we only consider simulators that can model multi-core NPUs and detailed DRAM operations).
+ONNXim-SN refers to a variation of ONNXim that uses a simplified NoC model and Ramulator for DRAM.

 ## Requirements
 ### OS Distribution
 * CentOS 8 (Recommended)